 &lt;sup>10 As of June 27, 2022, the VA had received 21,832 applications, approved 14,776 veterans for VRRAP, and allocated \$182.9 million to 6,425 participants.
 As of July 20, 2022, 1,607 veterans had completed their programs while using VRRAP benefits and 333 had been employed.
-See U.S. Congress, House Committee on Veterans' Affairs, programs, and potentially because veteran unemployment declined from 5.0% in March 2021 to 2.4% in August 2022.
-The VA continues to advertise and promote the program.
+See U.S. Congress, House Committee on Veterans' Affairs, because the VA was required to withhold 25% of tuition and fees payments from such providers until participants completed the program and another 25% until participants secured related employment.
+It was likely that veteran participation was below the threshold limit because of lower than expected training provider participation, which reduces choices for locations and programs, and potentially because veteran unemployment declined from 5.0% in March 2021 to 2.4% in August 2022.
+11 VRRAP was closed to new participants on December 10, 2022.
+12